Central Texas HAIL, WIND AND STORM DAMAGE

 Shingles roofs especially take a beating during high winds, despite most being rated to withstand 90 mph winds.
 Damage to your roof can begin at around 50 mph, so you should know how to check your roof for such damage.

 High winds do not hit your roof evenly across the surface.
-The corners, the edges of the roof, and the ridge line are especially susceptible to damage from high winds in Austin Texas.
+The corners, the edges of the roof, and the ridge line are especially susceptible to damage from high winds in Central Texas Texas.